XITASO/generator-gulp-angular-subtask/README.md

 > A helper generator for [gulp-angular](https://github.com/Swiip/generator-gulp-angular) generator

+**IMPORTANT NOTE: This is a hacked version of the original @timka's subtask generator fork.
+That uses ng-annotate in templates Don't expect any support. **

 **IMPORTANT NOTE: This is a hacked version of the original @doronsever's subtask generator that uses flat structure as recommended in Angular Style Guide.
 Don't expect any support. **